 Penedès // Cava Country

 I watched outside as Penedès sped by the large rectangular windows of the van.
-It was rolling hills, fortress topped mountains, wild flowers and smells of the soil.
-In this gentle valley Cava was first invented.
+It was rolling hills, fortress topped mountains, wildflowers and smells of the soil.
+In this gentle valley, Cava was first invented.
 Back in 1872 to be exact.
 All thanks to a roguish and inventive Catalan named Josep Raventós.
-Raventós traveled around Europe during his young adulthood, sipping the nectar of the gods wherever he went.
+Raventós travelled around Europe during his young adulthood, sipping the nectar of the gods wherever he went.
 A visit to the nearby Champagne region of France provided the spark and thus Cava was born.